2018

 Workflow automation allows users to build sequences to perform repetitive tasks which are part of their usual workflows.
 It is a complex feature that, when correctly used, can help users save time and focus on closing deals.
 Despite its potential benefits, the fear of doing something wrong when setting up automated workflows pushed users to do one of two things: (1) visit the feature and never go back; and (2) set up an automated workflow without actually running/activating it.
 Our goal was thus to empower the user in building workflows, removing the friction of setting up a complicated workflow structure, while promoting trust in the automated sequence created, hence contributing to the user’s autonomy in using the feature.

-With the implementation of Workflow Automation templates feature usage increased by ~30% in the first three months.
-We reached some important findings along the way such as improving Workflow Automation’s discoverability; making the automation canvas a more intuitive solution; as well as take power users’ needs of tailoring into consideration.
+With the implementation of Workflow Automation templates, feature usage increased by ~30% in the first three months, growing from roughly 5,000 to 7,000 active companies.
+We also identified key improvements along the way: improving discoverability, making the automation canvas more intuitive, and accounting for power users' more advanced needs.

 WA Templates